 We suggest bringing a few pounds with you when you come for use on the first day.
 Converting Money at the airport is strongly discouraged as a rip-off.
 All travel agent shops in the UK have money exchange facilities and you get the best rates at these.
 Even big post offices will exchange money at a very good rate.
 ATMs will work, but we do not know how good their exchange rates are.
 Most banks will charge a transaction fee for each withdrawal, so if you use an ATM you need to get a large amount out in one transaction.
+The UK uses Pounds exclusively.
+Euros are not an acceptable form of currency in either Edinburgh or Durham.

 In general, using a credit card as a default is much better than paper cash and coins.
 In the UK the most common type of card transaction is "Contact Less," where the card is tapped against a reader rather than inserted; no PIN or signature is required for this.
 It works in the same way that Apple Pay and Google Pay work.
-Check your credit card for the m symbol on your card.
+Check your credit card for the n) symbol on your card.
 If your card does not have Contact Less or a CHIP (rare now), it should still work.
 Vendors have to accept them and swipe rather than use the pin, but you may have to argue with the attendant/waiter as this will be odd for them.
+An increasing number of vendors are cashless-always be prepared to pay with a credit card.